 The Round House by Louise Erdrich (Harper; 336 pages; $26.99).

 Louise Erdrich’s new novel The Round House is quite a departure from her previous novels.
 Typically, Erdrich writes from multiple perspectives, with each narrative contributing a little window into a larger world.
-She switches gears with The Round House, which was recently nominated for a National Book Award in fiction.
+She switches gears with The Round House, winner of a 2012 National Book Award in fiction.
 Joe Coutts, her primary narrator and an Ojibwe Indian, recalls a horrific crime that occurred when he was thirteen.
 A cacophony of voices is unnecessary in The Round House; Joe drives Erdrich’s story, and his voice speaks volumes.

 Erdrich sets her story in the spring of 1988.
-Joe’s mother, Geraldine, is badly beaten and raped; her body reeks of gasoline.
+Joe’s mother, Geraldine, is badly beaten and raped.
 To the consternation of Joe and his father, Bazil, a judge, Geraldine is reluctant to tell what happened or even where the crime occurred.
 Father and son are further dismayed when Geraldine retreats from them and spends her days in bed, eating little and saying nothing.
 Suffering from post-traumatic stress disorder, she is a shell of her former self.

 Bazil begins investigating the rape and enlists Joe’s aid.
 The boy is more than eager to help his father find the culprit.
 Bazil knows that he shouldn’t put so much pressure on a boy of 13; he knows he has told Joe too much.
 It is too late, however.
 Joe is already fixated.

-“I wanna get him,” Joe tells his friends: Cappy, Angus, and Zack.
-Joe wants to avenge his mother and “watch him burn.”
+“I wanna get him,” Joe tells his friends Cappy, Angus, and Zack.
+Joe wants to avenge his mother and watch the culprit burn.
 His love for her is so bright and fierce that he seeks to kill his mother’s rapist.
 “Mom, listen,” he tells her.
 “I’m going to find him and I’m going to burn him.
 I’m going to kill him for you.”

 You’d think Joe would not have to make this promise.
 You’d think the police would investigate, find the accused, and prosecute him.
 It’s not that simple on an Indian reservation, where jurisdiction is key.